TFS Gulf

 Share on FacebookShare on Twitter

-• Deloitte India aims to dethrone EY and claim the title of “India’s #1 professional services firm” by 2028.
+• Deloitte India’s Romal Shetty aims to dethrone EY and claim the title of “India’s #1 professional services firm.“

-• In fact, Romal Shetty, CEO of Deloitte South Asia, told The Economic Times that they plan to hit $5 billion in revenue by the end of the decade.
+• In fact, he told The Economic Times that they plan to hit $5 billion in revenue by the end of the decade.

 • And, oh!
-It’s also targeting startups and MSMEs, eating the lunch of small and mid-sized firms.
+It’s also targeting startups and 75 million MSMEs as potential clients.

 Deloitte India ranks as the 6th-largest Deloitte member firm globally.

-In pure consulting, ranks even higher…trailing only Deloitte US and UK.
+In consulting alone, it ranks #3, trailing only the US and UK.

 Sounds exciting, doesn’t it?